About LYH

 The objectives of LYH:

-• to provide a place where young people in situations of crisis, whether of a personal or a family nature, can find a refuge and support.
+• to provide a place where youth who are vulnerable, disengaged or at-risk can find refuge and support.

-• to provide the young people referred to in the preceding objects with training in basic skills which will equip them better to fill their places in society as self-sufficient and productive individuals, both in an economic sense and in a personal sense and give them the confidence to relate positively to other members of the society in which they live.
+• to provide young people with training in basic skills which will equip them to better fill their places in society as self-sufficient and productive individuals, both in an economic sense and in a personal sense, giving them the confidence to relate positively to other members of the society in which they live.

-• to give the young people referred to above a place in the outdoors to learn about and develop their own dignity in an outdoor environment.
+• to give young people a place in the outdoors to learn about and develop their own skills and self-esteem in an outdoor environment.

 • to provide places which are largely self-supporting, primarily in a farming situation, which will teach techniques and skills to the young people for whom they are established.